Order now, get quotes

 • Use a 64-bit Windows version.
 If a 32-bit version, run Windows with the /3GB switch.

 • Use > 4 GB of RAM.
 4 GB can be addressed directly by the 32-bit edition of X-Ways Forensics under 64-bit Windows, 3 GB under 32-bit Windows.
-More RAM still helps indirectly thanks to caching in Windows.
-The 64-bit edition can use more memory directly, of course.
+More RAM in 32 bit still helps indirectly thanks to caching in Windows.
+The 64-bit edition can use much more memory directly, of course.
 The more RAM can be used directly, the larger volume snapshots are supported (i.e. evidence objects with millions of files), the more evidence objects with large volume snapshots can be open at the same time, the more data of a volume snapshot can be held in memory and the more search hits can be maintained.

-• With the 32-bit edition of X-Ways Forensics 16.4, analyzing a partition with for example 25 million objects (files and directories) is no problem as long as you are using a 64-bit Windows.
+• With the 32-bit edition of X-Ways Forensics, analyzing a partition with for example 25 million objects (files and directories) is no problem as long as you are using a 64-bit Windows.
 For even bigger volume snapshots or if you would like to keep several evidence objects with such big volume snapshots open at the same time, please rather use the 64-bit edition of X-Ways Forensics.

 • Under low memory conditions with large volume snapshots, have XWF keep less data in memory (see Volume Snapshot Options) and don't open many evidence objects that contain many files at the same time if you don't have to (volume snapshot refinements and simultaneous searches can open the evidence objects themselves on demand when needed, except for Windows dynamic disks or Linux LVM2 disks with spanned volumes, and automatically close them again).